 Using the four buttons to the left of the sheet tabs can move the tabs into view (Figure 110).

 Dragging the scroll bar edge to the right may reveal all the tabs.

 Right-clicking on any of the arrows opens a context menu where you can select a sheet (see Figure 111).

+Note